CELEBRATING OVER 25 YEARS OF COMMITMENT TO

 Cumulative additional financing historically raised to date by alumni companies of the program

-We are proudly celebrating the program’s 25th edition in 2023.
-This year again, the program is accessible to student entrepreneurs aged 35 and under from all Quebec campuses who are building innovative business projects across all fields and sectors.
+The program is accessible to student entrepreneurs aged 35 and under from all Quebec campuses who are building innovative business projects across all fields and sectors.

 Some of our inspiring alumni…

-EDITION 2022
+2025 EDITION

 -